Jengish Chokusu: History

-As of 2025, more than 80 hikers have died on Jengish Chokusu.
+As of 2025, more than 80 climbers have died on Jengish Chokusu.
 One of them was Natalia Nagovitsina (August 20, 1977 – August 27, 2025), a Russian climber who became stranded on the Victory Peak in August 2025, where she remained for 15 days before her presumed death.
 She worked in tourism before moving to Moscow, where she was employed by an organisation under the Central Election Commission responsible for the GAS electoral system.
 She began mountaineering in 2016, led an expedition to Elbrus’s eastern peak in 2020, and completed over 30 ascents, including her first climb of Pobeda Peak that same year.

 In 2021, while climbing Khan Tengri with her husband Sergei, he suffered a fatal stroke at 6,900 metres.
 Nagovitsina refused to descend despite rescue advice.
 She returned to Khan Tengri in 2022, where she met Italian climber Luca Sinigaglia.
 On August 12, 2025, while descending Pobeda Peak, Nagovitsina fell, fractured her leg, and was stranded on a ridge.
 Fellow climber Roman Mokrinsky gave her first aid and descended for help.
 Italian Luca Sinigaglia and German Gunther Siegmund reached her on August 13, bringing supplies, but during their descent, Sinigaglia suffered frostbite and later died of suspected cerebral oedema on August 15.

 A helicopter evacuation attempt on August 17 failed due to bad weather, injuring two rescuers and a pilot.
 On August 23, the Kyrgyz Ministry of Emergency Situations suspended the search due to severe conditions.
 Aerial reconnaissance on August 27 revealed no signs of life, and Ak-Sai Travel declared the rescue impossible.
 Over 80 climbers have perished on Pobeda Peak, none of whose bodies have been retrieved.